pierreklintefors/MasterThesisObjectTracking/README.md

 Code for master thesis project in Cognitive Science

+Trackers from the Opencv library were evaluated in a non-stationary camera using Dynamixel 12ax motors

 ### It's recomended to create a virtual environment after cloning the repository.
 python3 -m venv env